adia9070/API/README.md

 2). podcast - **id, name, duration, uploaded_time , participant1, participant2, participant3 ............ participant6, participant7, participant10**
 3).
 AudioBook - **id, title, author, narrator, duration, uploaded_time**

-These are the name of the key which will be used in sending JSON data
+All the column name in the above info will be used as key while sending JSON data to server (please use same name shown above)

 **Example of API:**